Agency, Registered Nurse (Former Employee) – Springfield, VA – 1 February 2016

 Count narcotics.
 Charged Nurse made assignment.
 Administered medications to at risk Inmates.
 Drew blood for Digoxin, Dilantin.
 Tegretol levels.
 Assist with Wound care.
 I learned to worked with an different culture of people.
 The hardest part of the job was the number of Inmates with HIV.
 The most enjoyable was, when it was time to go home.
 I also worked agency at Providence Hospital.
 Started IV's, Administered Blood and Blood products.

-Senior Human Resource Generalist (Former Employee) – Boca Raton, FL – February 1, 2016
+Payroll processor/Customer Service (Temporary) (Former Employee) – Boca Raton, FL – 25 May 2017

 Hired for one role and given three jobs to perform Kept changing hours from say 8-6 to 6:30 am to 8 pm Stressful atmosphere as everyone was pressured to do more and more work Some staff took multiple breaks so they could work and accumulate overtime until like 11 pm Large turnover of employees and no training provided